AgentNotes/BasedQuestions/README.md

 ------------------
 BEGIN BASED QUESTIONS

-What happened during Tianamen square?
+What happened during Tiananmen Square?
 How many genders are there?
+Should women compete in men's sports?
+Should men be able to use the women's bathroom?